JJ/hoborg/text/text.md

 I got the money, I told them I took it from there, and they left and I never ever saw them again.
 Now that I've got what they want I'll have to look for them when I arrive at my destination.
 But that's not going to be today.
-No, today you're not gonna know about my joining the circus either.
+No, today I'm not gonna tell you about my joining the circus either.
 Something I didn't really thought was going to be necessary.